Related Collections

 - Pattachitra (Odisha, West Bengal): Features elaborate scrolls, symbolic motifs, and vibrant depictions of Krishna’s leelas with Radha.

-- Tanjore Paintings (South India): This South Indian art form combines gilded surfaces, jewel-like colors, and detailed iconography showcasing spiritual settings of the two.
+- Tanjore Paintings (South India): This South Indian art form combines gilded surfaces, jewel-like colors, and detailed iconography.

-- Phad Paintings (Rajasthan): Narrative scrolls that tell epic stories, including the love of Radha and Krishna, visually unfurled for community gatherings.
+- Phad Paintings (Rajasthan): Narrative scrolls that tell epic stories including Radha–Krishna lore.

-- Madhubani Paintings (Bihar): Folk art with vivid colors, geometric patterns, and lyrical depictions of divine love between Radha and Krishna.
+- Madhubani Paintings (Bihar): Folk art with vivid colors and geometric storytelling.

-- Rajasthani Miniature: Ornate, nature-rich scenes and delicate storytelling about Radha and Krishna’s romance and spiritual union.
+- Rajasthani Miniature: Ornate, nature-rich storytelling of Radha and Krishna.

 Complemented by styles like Mughal miniatures, Company School canvases and Bengal School reinterpretations, these art forms carry forward the emotional and devotional essence of Radha-Krishna across centuries and mediums.